 IESE Insight

-Emission taxes on companies may undermine investment but not for environmental reasons
+Emission taxes may undermine corporate investment and do little for the environment

 Since Finland introduced the world’s first tax on carbon emissions in 1990, the levy has formed part of policymakers’ toolkits for mitigating climate change: make the polluters pay, and they will change their behavior to contaminate less.
 In the process, governments will bring in extra tax revenue, ideally earmarked for environment-related projects.